 As a UNESCO World Heritage city, we expected Luang Prabang to have a range of temples to explore, in addition to its incredible natural beauty.
 We were not disappointed.

-On our final night in Laos, Kyle and I climbed Phu Si Hill at the recommended time (shortly before sunset) to get a look at the entire city:
+On our final night in Laos, we climbed Phu Si Hill at the recommended time (shortly before sunset) to get a look at the entire city:

 We passed various Buddhas and temples on the walk down the hill, which was a nice reminder of the values of this beautiful country:

 I am so glad to have had such a relaxing, rejuvenating week in Laos with such a good friend.
-It was really wonderful to explore this country with Kyle, and to get his perspective and ideas on what we were doing, seeing, and experiencing.
+It was really wonderful to explore this country with a friend and get another perspective and ideas on what we were doing, seeing, and experiencing.
 We had great conversations throughout, which was the best overall part of the week.
 I’d happily return to Laos at any time – let me know if you’d like to come with me!